alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_B_02_Run_Prompt.md

 The model must not:

-* invent missing metadata;
+* invent unknown metadata;
+* claim access to hidden system information it cannot inspect;
-* claim prior contact;
+* claim prior contact without session evidence;
 * introduce information from outside the session;
 * describe static packet presentation as sustained contact;
 * add scoring;
 * assign itself a Pass, Partial Pass, Fail, or Hard Fail;
-* alter the required record headings.
+* alter or remove the required record headings.

 ---